nathanshankar/dronut/README.md

 ## Installation
 ### Prerequisites
 Ensure you have the following installed:
-- ROS 2 (Galactic, Humble, or Rolling recommended)
+- ROS 2 (Works on Humble and Jazzy)
-- Python 3.8+
 - Gazebo or Ignition for simulation
 - `rosdep` for managing dependencies